uconn-maglab/git-better/demo-files/add-things-here.md

 # Add things here

->This file is for demonstration purposes.
+>This eewrtrt file is for demonstration purposes.
 You can add things to it and then commit them and push them to the remote repository.

 ## Steps in the Git workflow